 As many restaurant owners know, there’s more to owning a successful restaurant than landing a trendy location or coming up with a great concept.
-While these things are important, understanding food handling and food safety practices is essential if you want your restaurant to be successful.
-It’s the first thing you tackle when you are starting a restaurant.
+While these things are important, understanding restaurant safety, such as food health and safety practices in restaurants, is essential if you want your business to be successful.
+It’s one of the first things you tackle when you are starting a restaurant.

-The growing number of health department regulations, food handling licenses, and overall safety restrictions can make any new restaurant owner’s head spin.
-Here, we focus on the fundamentals of the industry by exploring restaurant regulations and specifics you need to know in order to adhere to restaurant food safety standards.
+The number of food standards, food handling licenses, and overall safety restrictions can make any new restaurant owner’s head spin.
+And learning how to manage your restaurant during COVID-19 and adapt to the new normal is tough enough.
+We want to make it easier for you to navigate the fundamentals of the industry by exploring restaurant regulations and specifics you need to know to adhere to restaurant food safety standards.

 Full Service at Full Speed

 Try Square for Restaurants free for 30 days.